-Many a college thesis could be written.
+Many a college thesis could be written on the implications of this came.
 Questions include:

 - Why was she standing?

 - Why did she have her arm behind him?

 - What was that dress?

 - Were you supposed to be able to try to beat them at the game, or were they playing against each other?

 - Was she his ????

 The models in the photo were an accident; a bit about the history is online at the site of the University of Leicester.
 The woman was pulled right off the street the day of the shoot.

 Distinguished-looking Bill Woodward was then the owner of a chain of hairdressing salons and young Hong Kong born Cecilia Fung was studying for a computer science degree at the University of Leicester.
 Little did they know that the photo session at Leicester studio would produce a result which was destined to cut across all international barriers and become one of the world’s most famous and enduring images.